 Withdrawal: Once an application for a Future Land Use Map amendment and/or Official Zoning Map amendment has been made, the applicant may withdraw such application without prejudice until the legal advertisement for the City Council public hearing has been placed in the City's legal organ (no less than 21 days before the City Council public hearing).
 No application may be withdrawn less than 21 days before the City Council public hearing unless the request for withdrawal is granted by the City Council at the public hearing.
 Otherwise, all applications must be considered by the City Council.

 There will be no reimbursement for withdrawn applications.
 An applicant may request reimbursement in writing to the City Council.
 Said request will be considered during a regular meeting of the City Council.

-Denial: If an application for a Future Land Use Map amendment and/or an Official Zoning Map amendment is denied by the City Council, no application affecting any portion of the same property may be submitted less than 12 months from the date of denial.
+Denial: If an application for a Future Land Use Map amendment, and/or an Official Zoning Map amendment, and/or Special Use Permit is denied by the City Council, no application affecting any portion of the same property may be submitted less than 12 months from the date of denial.

 When and where does the Planning Commission meet?

 The Planning Commission meets on the fourth Tuesday of each month (or as scheduled) at 7:30 p.m. in the Council Chambers of City Hall.
 Please see the Planning Commission's current agendas section for current meeting, cancellation or postponement notices.